c3bottles/c3bottles/README.md

-The map started as custom tiles rendered from a large PNG file and over time has been extended to be compatible with a number of different map sources that can be used with Leaflet, e.g. Open Streetmap or [c3nav](https://c3nav.de/).
+The map started as custom tiles rendered from a large PNG file and over time has been extended to be compatible with a number of different map sources that can be used with Leaflet, e.g. OpenStreetMap or [c3nav](https://c3nav.de/).